 Menopause may also have an active role in osteoporosis, a condition in which bones become very weak and can break easily.
 Estrogen is important in building new bone.
 The decrease in estrogen during menopause makes women susceptible to osteoporosis.
 It is very important to build as much bone density as possible before age 30.
 Preserving bone density can be done by consuming foods high in calcium, such as milk and milk products.
 Vitamin D is also important because it helps the body absorb calcium.

 It's never too late to start living a healthy lifestyle.
 Regular checkups should include a measurement of cholesterol, blood sugar, and blood pressure.
 Be sure not to skip routine preventive screenings such as mammograms.
 Consuming plant-based foods that have isoflavones (plant estrogens) may slightly increase estrogen levels because the plants act like a weak form of estrogen.

 Menopause nutrition therapy for some women may include soy protein.
 Soy is an example of a food that contains isoflavones and may relieve menopause symptoms.
 Women also tend to have low levels of calcium and iron.
 Getting enough calcium and iron is extremely important for women transitioning through menopause.
 You can work with your doctor to establish a plan for a healthy lifestyle including a nutritious diet, physical activity, and stress management skills.

 Diet and Nutrition for Menopausal Women

-The following are tips to better nutrition for women going through menopause:
+The following are tips to better nutrition for women approaching or past menopause: